bokulich-publications/cryovalidation/README.md

 ## Requirements

 QIIME 2 is required to run most of the commands described in the Jupyter Notebook.
 To install the latest version of QIIME 2 refer to [these](https://library.qiime2.org/quickstart/amplicon) instructions.
-For detailed session information and the list of required R packages for data processing and plotting in R are provided within the accompanying R session info file.
+For detailed session information and the list of required R packages for data processing and plotting in R refer to the accompanying R session info file.

 ### File explanations